JBrosDevelopment/Calculator/README.md

 # Calculator

 This is a simple calculator project made with HTML and Javascript.
+Here is the link, https://jbrosdevelopment.github.io/Calculator

 ![preview](preview.png)